apache/calcite/doc/HOWTO.md

-# Optiq HOWTO
+# Calcite HOWTO

-Here's some miscellaneous documentation about using Optiq and its various adapters.
+Here's some miscellaneous documentation about using Calcite and its various adapters.

 ## Building from a source distribution